 Mediation sessions are informal but structured discussions facilitated by the mediators.
 The mediators structure the discussion to help clarify the issues and move toward an agreement, called a Marital Settlement Agreement.
-During the intake the mediator will ensure all information has been gathered and everyone is prepared for the mediation.
 At the mediation there is an agenda with all items that need to be discussed and agreed on.
 Each party will be heard regarding their proposal for the items.
 PCM focuses on the future so that both parties can start the healing process.

 Mediation provides a unique opportunity to develop a mutually acceptable outcome that meets the individual needs of the parties.

-You both will meet in our office to discuss all the issues that need to be resolved (not in the public court room).
+You both will meet in our office or choose Online to discuss all the issues that need to be resolved (not in the public court room).
 Our legal courier goes to the court house and files the documents for you.
-Your discussions regarding the issues that are personal and private (such as your money, parenting plan etc.) are simply discussed at the mediation table with the mediators and not in the public arena of the court room.
+Your discussions regarding the issues that are personal and private (such as your finances, parenting plan etc.) are simply discussed at the mediation table with the mediators and not in the public arena of the court room.

 ***According to Presiding Family Law Judge Marjorie Steinberg in the Los Angeles Times Magazine, May 4, 2008, if a couple can get a divorce for $100,000 in Los Angeles, Judge Steinberg considers that “pretty cheap.”
 Los Angeles’ then-presiding family law judge, Aviva Bobb, from a bar association meeting in September 2002 stated: “By the time we see [divorce] cases in court, most people have spent all their community assets on the divorce itself.”

-We offer after work appointment options as well if needed.
+We offer after work and Online appointment options as well if needed.
 We work at your pace set around your schedule.

 You determine the pace of the process.
 In litigation you can only move at the pace of the court’s schedule but in mediation we schedule the sessions at a time that works for everyone and we can be done in a day or take a few sessions to complete, it’s up to the two of you.